2008 Seattle Seahawks season: Week 12: vs. Washington Redskins

-Trying to snap a three-game losing streak, the Seahawks stayed at home for a Week 12 duel with the Washington Redskins, headed by former Seahawk QB/Assistant Coach Jim Zorn.
+Trying to snap a three-game losing streak, the Seahawks stayed at home for a Week 12 duel with the Washington Redskins, headed by former Seahawks quarterback/assistant coach Jim Zorn.

 In the first quarter, Seattle took flight as kicker Olindo Mare got a 45-yard field goal.
-In the second quarter, the Redskins took the lead with RB Ladell Betts getting a 1-yard TD run.
-The Seahawks got the lead again prior to halftime as QB Matt Hasselbeck completed a 4-yard TD pass to RB Maurice Morris.
+In the second quarter, the Redskins took the lead with running back Ladell Betts getting a 1-yard touchdown run.
+The Seahawks got the lead again prior to halftime as quarterback Matt Hasselbeck completed a 4-yard touchdown pass to running back Maurice Morris.

-In the third quarter, Washington retook the lead as kicker Shaun Suisham made a 26-yard field goal, while QB Jason Campbell completed an 8-yard TD pass to WR Antwaan Randle El.
-In the fourth quarter, Seattle tried to come back as Hasselbeck completed a 10-yard TD pass to rookie TE John Carlson.
+In the third quarter, Washington retook the lead as kicker Shaun Suisham made a 26-yard field goal, while quarterback Jason Campbell completed an 8-yard touchdown pass to wide receiver Antwaan Randle El.
+In the fourth quarter, Seattle tried to come back as Hasselbeck completed a 10-yard touchdown pass to rookie tight end John Carlson.
 However, the Redskins retook with Suisham nailing a 22-yard field goal.
 The Seahawks tried to get one final rally, but a Shawn Springs interception ended any hope of a comeback.

 With the loss, Seattle fell to 2–9.

 Week 13: at Dallas Cowboys

 Trying to snap a four-game losing streak, the Seahawks flew to Texas Stadium for a Week 13 Thanksgiving duel with the Dallas Cowboys.
-In the first quarter, Seattle trailed early as Cowboys QB Tony Romo completed a 16-yard TD pass to TE Martellus Bennett, along with RB Marion Barber getting a 2-yard TD run.
+In the first quarter, Seattle trailed early as Cowboys quarterback Tony Romo completed a 16-yard TD pass to tight end Martellus Bennett, along with running back Marion Barber getting a 2-yard touchdown run.
 The Seahawks would respond with kicker Olindo Mare getting a 44-yard field goal.
-In the second quarter, Dallas answered with Romo completing a 7-yard TD pass to TE Jason Witten, while Folk got a 41-yard field goal.
+In the second quarter, Dallas answered with Romo completing a 7-yard touchdown pass to tight end Jason Witten, while Folk got a 41-yard field goal.
 Seattle would close out the half with Mare making a 38-yard field goal.

 In the third quarter, the Seahawks tried to rally as Mare made a 25-yard field goal.
-The Cowboys replied with Romo completing a 19-yard TD pass to WR Terrell Owens.
+The Cowboys replied with Romo completing a 19-yard touchdown pass to wide receiver Terrell Owens.
 In the fourth quarter, Dallas closed out the game with Folk nailing a 42-yard field goal.

 With the loss, Seattle fell to 2–10.

 This would prove to be the final game in the career of Seahawks legend Walter Jones.